parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 title: On Metrics
 ---

-The audience of this post is the technology leader who is thinking of using quantitative measurements (metrics) to drive organizational change or to improve the performance of individuals or teams.
-I am going to argue that there is widespread misunderstanding of when and how to use metrics.
-Using metrics to measure organizational performance and drive change is extremely dangerous.
-I summarize common issues that can arise when introducing metrics.
-I then offer advice on when one should introduce metrics and how to avoid the negative effects.
+The intended audience for this article is the business or technology leader who is considering using quantitative metrics to measure and improve the performance of their organization, teams and individuals.

-**Aside**: In a [previous blog article], I wrote how great CTOs use metrics judiciously to measure the health of a technology function and to drive change.
+In a [previous blog article], I wrote how great CTOs use metrics judiciously to measure the health of a technology function and to drive change.
+I did add a word of caution to go along with it.
+I believe that I understated the potential problems with using metrics, and made it look like that it is easy to get them right.
+I believe my advice was badly written.
-I also cautioned readers about a problem with metrics.
-I wrote: "Establishing a metric and tasking a team to improve it gets people narrowly focused on improving the metric itself.
-This can inadvertently lead to *undesirable behavior*...".
-I realize now that my advice was badly written.
-First, my phrasing understates the danger of people focusing on improving a metric versus achieving the true objective.
-Second, this is not the only danger when using metrics.

-An analogy would be that I wrote "If you go into this forest, you *might be* bitten by a *mosquito*", whereas I should have written "If you go into this forest, you *will be* attacked by *5 deadly animals*.
-Specifically, a bear, a lion, a python, a wild boar and a randomly selected poisonous animal.
+An analogy for what I wrote would be "If you enter this forest, you *might be* bitten by a *mosquito*".

+I should have written something along the lines of "*When* you enter this forest, you *will be* attacked by *several deadly animals*.
 It is not certain what order they will attack in, or when they will attack.
-However, it is certain is that you will be attacked."
+However, it is certain is that you will be attacked.
+You should prepare yourself by..."

 See the difference?

-You may prepare for your post-prandial forest walk very differently depending on which sentence you read.
+So, with apologies for what I wrote earlier, I want to elaborate upon metrics in this article.
+I will try to persuade you that using metrics in the way described above is always dangerous and sometimes useful in a narrow context.
+I will describe the issues that will arise when you try to use metrics.
+Then, I will list the situations when metrics should be used, and what precautions to take when using them.

+## A Myth About Metrics

+An oft quoted saying is "[only] what gets measured, gets managed."
+With respect to running a business, the saying is interpreted as "if you want to change something, start my measuring it", or alternatively, "if you are not measuring some aspect of your business, you are not managing it."
+An implication is that one should metrics, a lot.
+The saying is sometimes attributed to [Peter Drucker], the great management guru ([e.g. 1][drucker-attrib-1], [e.g.
+2][drucker-attrib-2]).
+If Drucker said this, it must be wise and right.

+Sounds legit?

+Some people are not sure.
+There does not seem to be evidence that Drucker actually ever said this ([e.g.][drucker-noattrib]).
+More importantly, the phrase is misleading.
+The journalist [Simon Caulkin][caulkin-1], wrote:

+> If there's one management platitude that should have been throttled at birth,
+> it's 'what gets measured gets managed'.
+It's not that it's not true---it is---
+> but it is often misunderstood, with disastrous consequences.

+> The full proposition is: 'What gets measured gets managed - even when it's
+> pointless to measure and manage it, and even if it harms the purpose of the
+> organisation to do so.'

+Caulkin refers to this [paper][ridgway-1] from 1956, titled "Dysfunctional Consequences of Performance Measurements", which says:

+> There is today a strong tendency to state numerically as many as possible of
+> the variables with which management must deal. ...
+The cure is sometimes worse
+> than the disease.

+The paper warns against "indiscriminate use and undue confidence and reliance" on quantitative measures of performance, and cautions that "judicious use of a tool requires awareness of the full effects and consequences."

+## How Bad Can the Effects of Metrics Be?

+There are many dangers with using metrics.
+I will talk about them in a while, but first let us examine how bad can things be, if metrics are not used well.

+Let me describe just one of the issues with metrics here: *surrogation* or goal displacement.
+Metrics are often initially implemented to measure some aspect of a business, as a *partial* representation of progress towards an ultimate objective.
+However, humans being humans, managers, teams and individuals have a tendency to focus on improving the metric itself rather than meeting the objective.
+If you think this is the exception and rare, consider the cautionary articles above--they would not be writted if this was uncommon.
+But what about the consequences?
+Are they serious?

+An article from 2019 in the Harvard Business Review, titled "[Don't Let Metrics Undermine Your Business][hbr-2019-1]", the authors describe an extreme example of the consequences of surrogation at the bank [Wells Fargo][wells-fargo-1].
+The authors of the paper write:

+> In other words, Wells Fargo had—--and still has—--a strategy of building
+> long-term customer relationships, and management intended to track the degree
+> to which it was accomplishing that goal by measuring cross-selling.
+With
+> brutal irony, a focus on the metric unraveled many of the bank’s valuable
+> long-term relationships.

+This is my summary of what happened:

+  * Wells Fargo has a *strategic focus* of long-term retail banking relationships;
+  * They already had a *metric* of *cross-sell*--when a customer buys one product and the sales person is able to convince to buy more products.
+Of course, this should only be done with the customers' interest at heart--the customer must genuinely need, want and benefit from the additional product.
+  * Wells-Fargo decided to *align* the cross-sell *metric* with the *strategy*.
+  * Employees started believing that improving the cross-sell metric was meeting a strategic goal.
+They acted, at a large scale and over a long period of time, as if cross-selling *was* the strategy.
+  * To meet this "goal" under pressure, employees fradulently opened millions of deposit and credit accounts without customer consent.
+Due to sales pressure and a lack of desire to look under the hood of where the higher cross-sell numbers were coming from and why, managers and senior leaders did not detect fradulent behavior early.
+  * Since the misbehavior came to light, Wells-Fargo has had to spend billiions on reimbursing customers, paying damaages and fines, and for litigation.
+    They've had regulatory limitations slapped on them.
+And, besides losing money, the bank has also lost customer trust.
+Pretty consequential effects.

+The authors examine the underlying causes and conclude that the root cause was a pervasive culture of measuring performance by measurement of metrics.
+They caution:

+> The mental tendency to replace strategy with metrics can destroy company
+> value.

 ## The Perils of Metrics

-One of my favorite authors, [Mark Schwartz][schwartz-amzn], an IT leader and a "inveterate purveyor of lucubratory prose", cautions against metrics in his book [*The Delicate Art of Bureaucracy*][schwartz-bureaucracy].
+[Mark Schwartz][schwartz-amzn], an IT leader and a "inveterate purveyor of lucubratory prose", writes about bureaucracy in his book [*The Delicate Art of Bureaucracy*][schwartz-bureaucracy].
 In the chapter "Bureaucracies of Metrics", he points out several issues with the use of metrics and gives examples for each.
+Briefly, they are:

+  * *Inefficiency*: metrics have a cost associated with them

  * *Hidden Inefficiency.* There is a cost associated with not only gathering them, but then organizing them, reviewing them, and formulating action plans